NickGrunert/master-thesis/modules/01_using_sam.typ

 #import "@preview/subpar:0.2.0"

-#let sam() = {
+#let sam(abr) = {
   text(lang:"en")[
     = Using SAM for zero-shot segmentation
-    In this chapter, we will initiate the experimental phase concerning the usability of SAM in the context of roof segmentation.
+    In this chapter, we will initiate the experimental phase concerning the usability of #abr("SAM") in the context of roof segmentation.
-    The objective is to ascertain the necessary input data to facilitate effective segmentations and to determine the optimal utilization of SAM to achieve this objective.
+    The objective is to ascertain the necessary input data to facilitate effective segmentations and to determine the optimal utilization of #abr("SAM") to achieve this objective.

     == Images <section:sam:images>
     This section will shortly list the types of images that will be used in the evaluation.
     While other concepts were briefly explored, none of these approaches represented novel methodologies and were met with very limited success.
-    The objective of this section is to identify promising candidates of images, data, or preprocessing steps that have the potential to serve as input data for the SAM model to subsequently generate segmentations displaying the roof shape.
+    The objective of this section is to identify promising candidates of images, data, or preprocessing steps that have the potential to serve as input data for the #abr("SAM") model to subsequently generate segmentations displaying the roof shape.

     #heading(depth: 5, numbering: none, bookmarked: false)[RGB Image]
-    One of the images that can be used is the original RGB image itself.
+    One of the images that can be used is the original #abr("RGB") image itself.
-    However, it should be noted that the utilization of RGB data does not provide additional height information and presents certain challenges.
+    However, it should be noted that the utilization of #abr("RGB")  data does not provide additional height information and presents certain challenges.

     For instance, the presence of shadows within the data can result in severe misclassifications, as the model may lack the capacity to differentiate between the shadow and the object.
     It has been observed that, due to geometric constraints, the majority of surfaces are either wholly shaded or wholly illuminated; however, this is not guaranteed.